amaatouq/netwise/app/README.md

   be in debug mode, which does 2 things:
   * it skips the instruction steps
   * it sets the timer to a very long time
+* **public.playerIdParam**: `String` (default: "").
+If provided, Empirica will
+  try to extract the Player's ID from the URL parameter of the given key.
+This helps with integration with external tools such as Mechanical Turk.
+For example, if the `playerIdParam` is set to "workerId" and the URL is:
+  `https://tictactoe.amazon.com/?workerId=AZ3456EXAMPLE`, the player's ID will be `AZ3456EXAMPLE` and they will not be shown the "Enter Player ID" screen.
+  If you are working with MTurk, see the [URL docs](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html#ApiReference_ExternalQuestionArticle-the-external-form) for more info about which fields they provide.
+* **public.playerIdParamExclusive**: `Boolean` (default: false").
+If provided, the "Enter Player ID" will not be show, users are expected to sign up only through a URL param, see `public.playerIdParam` above.
+If `public.playerIdParam` is missing, `public.playerIdParamExclusive` is ignored.

 ## Deployment